 Skills required for an IoT Developer

-Internet of Things is all about interaction between applications and physical devices.
+Internet of Things is all about the interaction between applications and physical devices.
 An IoT development team should be essentially large and developers are divided into different areas depending on their respective works.
 Some of them include networking, software programming, security implementation, hardware programming, and system engineering.

 An IoT developer must be flexible in adapting various skill-set, here are some of the skills an IoT developer will require: